-3 cd x xy W
+3 cd х ху W

-Write your completed code in the space below:
+After you have tested your code, copy your completed code in the space below:

 2. Write a static method named removeFirstWord that takes in a String parameter and returns a String that is the same as the input string, except has the first word removed.
 For this exercise, you can assume the first and second word are separated by a single space character.
-Use only the AP Java Subset String class methods and no other library methods.
+Use only the String class methods indexOf and substring, and no other library methods.
 You must take into account the possibility of the input String only containing a single word, or being an empty string.
 You do not need to check for a null input.
 The following is example test code: